hbstraining/vue/course 1/course-notes/part-1.md

 </body>
 ```

 Vue isn't currently doing anything on the page, even though we've loaded it in with the `<script>` tag.
 Let's update our code to make use of Vue.
-For this simple application, we'll do everything in `<script>` tags within our **index.html** file, although in the future we'll be making use of Vue modules to separate our code more cleanly.
-To get vue on the page, we'll need to create a Vue instance, and pass it a config object.
+For this simple application, we'll do everything in `<script>` tags within the **index.html** file, although in the future we'll be making use of Vue modules to separate our code more cleanly.
+To get Vue on the page, we'll need to create a Vue instance, and pass it a config object.

 ```html
 <body>